 If your case is not reduced or dismissed, you could be facing severe penalties for domestic violence in New York.
 Felony domestic violence cases can land a guilty person up to 25 years in jail for their actions.
 In some cases, high fines must be paid on top of serving jail time.

 Most domestic violence charges will require that you sign an order of protection as well.
-This will forbid you from coming in close contact with the victim of your crime, which can keep you away from family, friends and loved ones.
+This will forbid you from coming in close contact with the victim of your crime, which can keep you away from family, friends, and loved ones.
 Once an individual is convicted of a domestic violence crime, this information is permanent and can never be removed from your criminal record.
-Future employers will see this information, as well as anyone who executed a background check.
+Future employers and anyone who executed a background check will see this information.

 The Law Firm of Gianni Karmily represents clients who have been charged with DWI, drug, sex, theft crimes, domestic violence crimes, burglary, probation and parole violations, traffic infractions and offenses, and other violations, misdemeanors, and felonies.